tinganho/balanced-storage/README.md

 }
 ```

 The methods in our class is now balanced.
 This leads us to our second rule.
-A class's method's needs to have balanced method annotations.
-A balanced annotation is two methods of which one of them having an add method and another having a corresponding sub method.
+A class's methods needs to be balanced.
+A balanced class has two methods of which one of them having an add method and another having a corresponding sub method.
 And when a class is balanced it implicitly infers that the a balance check should be done in an another scope other than in the current class's methods.
-This could be an another class's method that uses the class's add method.
+This could be inside an another class's method that uses the class's add method.

-Now, let use the abve class in a class we call `SuperView`:
+Now, let use the above class in an another class we call `SuperView`:

 ```typescript
 class SuperView {